salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # flags.target-org.description

 The target org to connect to for listing templates.
-This org must have AppFramework enabled and you must have appropriate permissions to view templates.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view templates.

 # flags.api-version.summary